poojapanapakala/hospital/README.md

 Install mysqlclient with the command "pip install mysqlclient" using the package manager pip.
 In the settings.py file in the database section name and password can be changed according to yours.
-Then use the commands in the following order: workon test python manage.py runserver
+Then use the commands in the following order: workon test. python manage.py runserver.
+For test cases we use nose(codes are available in tests.py).
 Then it will get a link follow that link then you can use our website!!

 ## **2.2 STEP BY STEP GUIDANCE TO USE WEBSITE**